Sciacca: Culture

 Sciacca's festivals include the Carnival, celebrated during the week before the beginning of Lent (February).
 The highlight of the festival is the parade of bizarre figures mounted on floats, famous throughout Sicily for their gaudy expressions.
-Sciacca is also the hometown of the Mediterranean Scene.
+The local television stations are TRS Tele Radio Sciacca and RMK Tele Radio Monte Kronio.

+Diaspora

 Starting around the turn of the 20th century, a number of residents of the Sciacca area emigrated to Norristown, Pennsylvania and the North End of Boston.

 The Boston-based descendants of Sciacca, especially those from fishing families, have celebrated the Festival of the Madonna del Soccorso since 1910.

 The Norristown-based descendants of Sciacca, through the local M.S.S.
-Club, maintain both traditions and devotions to the Madonna del Soccorso.
+Club, founded in 1904, maintain both traditions and devotions to the Madonna del Soccorso.
 The M.S.S. holds a communion breakfast in February and a large festival (often called simply "The Feast") in August in celebration of the miracles performed by the Madonna herself in Sciacca.

-The local television stations are TRS Tele Radio Sciacca and RMK Tele Radio Monte Kronio.